chipsalliance/VeeRwolf/README.md

 Create an empty directory, e.g. named swervolf, to use as the root of the project.
 This directory will from now on be called `$WORKSPACE`.
 All further commands will be run from `$WORKSPACE` unless otherwise stated.
 After entering the workspace directory, run `export WORKSPACE=$(pwd)` to set the $WORKSPACE shell variable.

-1. Make sure you have [FuseSoC](https://github.com/olofk/fusesoc) installed or install it with `pip install fusesoc`
+1. Make sure you have [FuseSoC](https://github.com/olofk/fusesoc) version 1.12 or newer installed or install it with `pip install fusesoc`
 2. Add the FuseSoC base library to the workspace with `fusesoc library add fusesoc-cores https://github.com/fusesoc/fusesoc-cores`
 3. Add the swervolf library with `fusesoc library add swervolf https://github.com/chipsalliance/Cores-SweRVolf`
 4. Make sure you have verilator installed to run the simulation. **Note** This requires at least version 3.918.
 The version that is shipped with Ubuntu 18.04 will NOT work